 The goal of Samoy’s consultation is to assess the entire constitution of the patient.
 During treatment, Samoy may use different protocols such as acupuncture, Chinese herbs, diet and lifestyle changes, depending on what she determines is best for your condition.
 On occasion, different styles may be combined together to achieve the best and most effective outcome.

 Acupuncture affects the physiological functioning of the body by stimulating special points, called acupuncture points, throughout the body.
-Because acupuncture is a primary health-care system itself, it can be used to overcome many health problems, ranging from cold and flu to neck and back problems to insomnia, low energy and fatigue, infertility and emotional conditions.
+Because acupuncture is a primary health-care system itself, it can be used to treat many health problems, ranging from cold and flu to neck and back problems to insomnia, low energy, preconception, stress and mood.

 Eating for healing: